|Nutrition Facts (per serving)|

 Heat the butter and olive oil in a large saucepan.
 Add the garlic and sauté until fragrant, about 30 seconds to one minute.

 Whisk in the flour and turn the heat down to low.
-Cook for two to three minutes, stirring frequently to cook off some of the flour taste.
+Cook for 2 to 3 minutes, stirring frequently to cook off some of the flour taste.

 Add in the ham and the pasta.
 Cook until the pasta is coated and hot.
 Top with chopped parsley.